 Construction on the renovation of the Austin Street Athletic Complex began in 2012 as part of the school's Enlighten, Inspire, and Strengthen campaign.
 On February 1, 2013, the campus held a blessing and dedication ceremony for the complex.
 Students, faculty, staff, parents, and friends were in attendance.
 Honored guests included Bishop Wm.
 Michael Mulvey, Congressman Blake Farenthold, and Ret.
 Lt.
 Gen. Marc Cisneros, CEO of the John G. and Marie Stella Kenedy Memorial Foundation.The Austin Street Athletic Complex provides student-athletes a state-of-the-art facility which includes an all-weather track, batting and golf cages, storage facility for equipment, turf soccer field, zones for track and field events, and new fencing.

 In May of 2017, Phase II of the Enlighten, Inspire, and Strengthen Campaign began with a groundbreaking ceremony celebrating the construction of a new 14,000 square-foot Montessori building.
 More than 125 guests gathered in support of the Montessori program's extension, which will provide seven new classrooms, a Prayer Garden, an Atrium for the Catechesis of the Good Shepard Program, and much more for students.
 A shining beacon of hard work, dedication, and vision, the building is designed to fully orchestrate and enhance the Elementary Level's beloved Montessori curriculum.
-The construction of the new Montessori building is scheduled to be completed by the 2018-2019 school year.

 Since 1871, Incarnate Word Academy has served the teaching mission of the Church.
 The first four Sisters journeyed from France to settle in the region with little more than the great love of Christ in their hearts and a burning desire to teach children.
 The school continues to make its difference upon the lives of hundreds of children today.
 With courage, imagination, and hard work — always guided by the power of God’s providence — Incarnate Word Academy has made a lasting difference in partnership with the Corpus Christi community.